 "Our findings lend support to the concept that the increased risk of MI [myocardial infarction] to patients with HIV is largely reversible with continued emphasis in primary prevention in combination with early initiation of ART to preserve immune function," the author concludes.

 A note of the Head of Soropositivo.Org Editor:

-If the above arguments were of no avail to him in míster of leads it to think of quit smoking I will invite you to invest (...) over five minutes in the wise words of a man I regard seriously, I would say very serious, under the devastating consequences and the disastrous ill-fated habit (addiction) using tobacco (...)
+If the above arguments made you think of quitting smoking, I invite you to invest five more minutes in the wise words of a man whom I take seriously, I would say very serious, under the devastating consequences. and misfortunes of the ill-fated habit (addiction) of consuming tobacco

 Sandra Bréa in movie scene The Invitation to Pleasure (1980).

 |Full name||Sandra Brito Bréa|